 Around the restaurant and in the back, there is beautiful art hanging on the walls.
 In addition, they host events and have catering services.
 But the most beautiful thing is the history of Lawrence, which is an extension of the FREEARTUS artists + refugees united non-profit.

-2 Mouth-Watering Cafés in Berlin
+Two of the Best Cafés in Berlin

 4. Zeit für Brot

 Both a local and tourist favourite, Zeit für Brot serves up some serious instagrammable and delicious buns.
 This was on the top of my list from my Berlin restaurant research and I was happy to discover that the café/bakery had several locations across Berlin.